 - Credit risk (Standardised Approach): Regulatory capital requirements are calculated by multiplying the value of the Bank's exposure by a standardised risk weight.
-The risk weight is determined by the credit rating of the counterparty, the type of counterparty and exposure type. - Operational risk (Basic Indicator Approach): Regulatory capital is calculated at 15% of the average gross operating income over the previous 3 years. - Market risk (Standardised Position Risk Requirement): The main components are foreign currency positions, and the regulatory capital is calculated by applying a Standardised Position Risk Requirement to total foreign currency positions. - b) Pillar 2: Supervisory review process c) Pillar 3: Market disclosure and discipline
+The risk weight is determined by the credit rating of the counterparty, the type of counterparty and exposure type. - Operational risk (Basic Indicator Approach): Regulatory capital is calculated at 15% of the average gross operating income over the previous 3 years. - Market risk (Standardised Position Risk Requirement): The main components are foreign currency positions, and the regulatory capital is calculated by applying a Standardised Position Risk Requirement to total foreign currency positions.

+b Pillar 2

+Supervisory review process.